squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

-  *Cache Digests used to obtain good estimates of where a requested object is located in a Cache Hierarchy.
-  *Persistent HTTP Connections between peers.
+  *Cache Digests used to obtain good estimates of where a requested object is located in a Cache Hierarchy *Persistent HTTP Connections between peers.
 There will be no TCP startup overhead and both latency and network load will be similar for ICP (i.e. fast).
   *HTTP False Hit Recognition using the ''only-if-cached'' HTTP header - allowing fall back to another peer or, if no other peers are available with the object, then going direct (or ''through'' a parent if behind a firewall).

 == How can Cache Digest related activity be traced/debugged? ==